oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FeatureWish.md

 <!-- -->

--   check for well behaving of Editing colour spaces (Matrix, Rgb: gamma equally over all channels, Gray axis, ...)
+-   check for well behaving of Editing colour spaces (Matrix, RGB: gamma equally over all channels, Gray axis, ...)

 <!-- -->

--   use of standard folders for: display profiles, RGB-editing profiles, CMYK-editing profiles.
+-   use of standard folders for: display profiles, RGB editing profiles, CMYK editing profiles.

 If advanced users want to use special profiles e.g. for editing, they have manually to add the profile to this folder.
 This is an easy way to